Propagating rift: Identification

-"V" shaped patterns of oblique 'pseudofaults' on both side of the growing ridges are a distinct feature of propagating rifts.
+V-shaped patterns of oblique 'pseudofaults' on both side of the growing ridges are a distinct feature of propagating rifts.
 This seafloor feature, left in the wake of the segment migration, appears to be offset by an apparent fault in the oceanic crust.
 However, the offsets are only superficial seafloor features rather than true fault zones; hence the term 'pseudofaults'.
 In some circumstances when the spreading rate is low, morphological depressions can be observed along the 'pseudofaults' and shear zones, creating a distinct a bathymetric signature of propagating rifts.
 Besides that, formation of "V" shape 'pseudofaults' also leads to the "V" patterns of magnetic anomaly and age discontinuities across the seafloor.

 Geometry models

 Two sets of geometry had been used to describe the types of propagating rifts:

 The first set is based on the morphology of the growing segment of propagating rifts.
-Under this geometry model, two types of propagating rifts were described: (1) Median Valley Ridge Propagation (2) Axial High Ridge Propagation.
+Under this geometry model, two types of propagating rifts were described: (1) median valley ridge propagation and (2) axial high ridge propagation.
 The difference in morphology of the growing rifts is a result of difference in propagating rate.
 Propagating rifts with a propagating rate that is approximately 25% of the spreading rate would have a "median valley" morphology at its growing segment which is dominated by a relative low along the axis of the ridge.
 On the other hand, propagating rifts with a propagating rate that is >50% of the spreading rate would have an "axial high" morphology, dominated by a relative high, pronounced ridge axis.

 The second geometry set is based on the propagation style of the rifts.
-Under this geometry model, three types of propagating rifts were described: (1) Discontinuous (2) Continuous (3) Broad Transform-zone.
+Under this geometry model, three types of propagating rifts were described: (1) discontinuous, (2) continuous and (3) broad transform-zone.
 "Discontinuous" is used to describe propagating rifts with discrete propagation motion (or ridge jumps).
 "Continuous" is used to describe propagating rifts with steady propagation.
-"Broad Transform-zone" is used to describe propagating rifts with broad shear zone instead of a transform fault as boundary with the neighboring spreading segment.
+"Broad transform-zone" is used to describe propagating rifts with broad shear zone instead of a transform fault as boundary with the neighboring spreading segment.